Exact Toda Black Holes of Rank-2 Lie Groups: Introduction

 Generally speaking, for a Lie group of rank $n$, the EMD theory should be generalized to involve $n$ Maxwell fields and $(n-1)$ dilatonic scalars $\vec \phi=(\phi_1, \phi_2, \ldots, \phi_{n-1})$, with their non-minimum couplings in the form of \be -\ft14 e^{\vec a_i \cdot \vec \phi} F_i^2\,,\qquad i=1,2,\ldots, n\,. \ee The reduction of the equations of motion to Toda equations requires some specific choice of the dilaton coupling constants $\vec a_i$.
 In particular, the required dilaton coupling constants for the $A_n$ Toda equations were given in \cite{Lu:2013uia}.

 There has been significant progress in constructing Toda solutions systematically in the mathematical community \cite{Olshanetsky:1978km,Kostant:1979qu,Farwell:1982du, Farwell:1983sx}.
 However, the solutions are generally complicated, except for the $A_n$ case, where an elegant presentation of the solutions exists \cite{Anderson:1995sz}.
 These solutions were utilized to construct general $A_n$ Toda black holes \cite{Lu:2013uia}.
 (See also some non-systematic but explicit examples in \cite{Lu:1996jr,Lu:1997rd}.)
 In this paper, we focus on constructing Toda black holes associated with rank-2 Lie groups, which consists of $D_2\sim A_1\times A_1$, $A_2$, $B_2\sim C_2$ and $G_2$ inequivalent examples.
 The associated gravitational theory is Einstein-Maxwell-Maxwell-Dilaton (EMMD) gravity, involving one dilaton and two Maxwell fields.
 In particular, the $D_2$ and $A_2$ black holes were known in literature.
-In this paper, we present two new exact black holes, associated with the $B_2$ and $G_2$ Toda equations.
+In this paper, we present two new exact black holes, associated with the $B_2$ and $G_2$ Toda equations, which can also be obtained from the Toda flux-brane construction \cite{Ivashchuk:2013jja}.

 The general procedure of the construction of solutions to Toda equations including the $B_2$ and $G_2$ groups can be found in \cite{Olshanetsky:1978km,Kostant:1979qu, Farwell:1982du,Farwell:1983sx}.
 However, the resulting solutions appear to be enormously complex; consequently, the black hole solution would be so complicated that it is rendered effectively useless; it would not be much better than numerical solutions.
 Further complication arises from the fact that the most general Toda equations involve four independent integration constants, parametrizing the mass $M$, scalar charge $\Sigma$ and two electric charges $(Q_1^e,Q_2^e)$.
 However, it can be easily demonstrated that black holes emerge only after we fine-tune the scalar charge as a specific function of the mass and two electric charges.
 From a complicated general Toda solution, this fine-tuning is not easy to perform, even with an exact solution.
 In this paper, based on the mathematical fact that the Toda equations of $B_2$ and $G_2$ are solvable, we devise a brute-force approach and obtain the most general and remarkably elegant solutions to the Toda equations.
 The simplicity of our Toda solutions makes the fine-tuning of the scalar charge simple, which then allows to construct all the Toda black holes associated with all the rank-2 Lie groups.